European regulation

 These requirements were transposed into the Spanish legal system by means of Royal Decree 1597/2011, of November 4, which regulates the sustainability criteria for biofuels and bioliquids, the National Sustainability Verification System and the double value of some biofuels for the purposes of its computation.
 The directive is reviewed and updated in 2018 (RED II) with the aim of adapting it to the Paris Agreement and the new, much more ambitious decarbonisation goals.

-Currently, as a result of the implementation of the Fit for 55 package, the directive is being updated (RED III) with the aim of favoring the development of renewable energies in non-electrified uses and adapting the sustainability criteria of fuels and objectives of national decarbonization to a model that considers the real carbon footprint of these products, taking into account the entire life cycle.
+Currently, as a result of the implementation of the Fit for 55 package, the directive is being updated (RED III) with the objectives of promoting the development of renewable energies in non-electrifiable uses and adapting the fuel sustainability criteria and objectives of national decarbonization to a model that considers the real carbon footprint of these products, taking into consideration the entire life cycle.

 RED III Upgrade Keys